cfpb/design-manual/brand-guidelines/typography.md

 <div class="content-33 content-first">

 ### Partially accessible combinations
-White text on Gray and Gray text on White are _only accessible for text sizes above 24px_.
+White text on Gray and Gray text on White are only accessible for text sizes above 24px.

 </div>